Dennis Wilson: Contact with Manson

 Wilson introduced Manson to a few friends in the music business, including the Byrds' producer Terry Melcher.
 Manson recorded numerous songs at Brian's home studio, although the recordings remain unheard by the public.
 Band engineer Stephen Desper said that the Manson sessions were done "for Dennis [Wilson] and Terry Melcher".

 In September 1968, Wilson recorded a Manson song for the Beach Boys, originally titled "Cease to Exist" but reworked as "Never Learn Not to Love", as a single B-side released the following December.
 The writing was credited solely to Wilson.
-Asked why Manson was not credited, Wilson explained that Manson relinquished his publishing rights in favor of "about a hundred thousand dollars' worth of stuff".
+When asked why Manson was not credited, Wilson explained that Manson relinquished his publishing rights in favor of "about a hundred thousand dollars' worth of stuff".
+By another account, Manson was paid cash and given a BSA motorcycle in exchange for songwriting credit.
 Around this time, the Family destroyed Wilson's Ferrari, as well as his Mercedes-Benz, which had been driven to a mountain outside Spahn Ranch.